Levy-Naibei/jh-dev-assessment/README.md

 - clone the repo: `git clone https://github.com/Levy-Naibei/jh-dev-assessment.git`
 - `cd jh-dev-assessment`
-- use `host ip` not `localhost` to connect to the PostgreSQL database on your host
 - build the docker image: `docker build -t mentor-checklist . `
-- run `docker run -dp 8080:80 --network=host mentor-checklist`
+- run `docker run -dp 8080:80 mentor-checklist`
 - Access the api: `http://localhost:8080`

 ## Allow docker container to connect to a local host postgres database

+- use `host ip` not `localhost` to connect to the PostgreSQL database on your host
 - cd in configs files:
-    - configure `pg_hba.conf` file by adding entry `host    all    all   your-docker-container_ip/32`
     - Update `postgresql.conf` by changing from `listen_addresses ='localhost'` to `listen_addresses= '*'`
 - Restart PostgresQL:
     - `sudo service postgresql restart` on Linux